hythloday/VenturePlanSoDMissions/README.md

 # Contributing

 If you have updates to the spell list you'd like to include (see `extra-vs-spells.lua`), please open a PR and I'll add them.

+## Contributors and thanks

+Many thanks to:

+* Neurotoxin001
+* pyuuwz
+* czullo

+for contributions and support, as well as to the original author for a great addon.